alephjs/alephjs.org/pages/docs/index.md

 **Aleph.js** (or **Aleph** or **א** or **阿莱夫**, <samp>ˈɑːlɛf</samp>) is a fullstack framework in [Deno], inspired by [Next.js].

-Different with Next.js, Aleph.js doesn't need **webpack** or other bundler since it uses the [ES moudule] syntax during development.
+Different with Next.js, Aleph.js doesn't need **webpack** or other bundler since it uses the [ES Moudule] syntax during development.
 Every module only needs to be compiled once, and then cached on the disk.
 When a module changes, Aleph.js just needs to re-compile that single module.
 There is no time wasted _re-bundling_ everytime a change is made.
-This, along with **HMR** (Hot Module Replacement) and **Fast Refresh**, leads to instant updates in the browser.
+This, along with Hot Module Replacement (**HMR**) and **Fast Refresh**, leads to instant updates in the browser.

 Aleph.js uses modern tools to build your app.
 It transpiles code using [swc] in rust with high performance and bundles modules with [esbuild] at build time extremely fast.